ndresx/react-countdown/README.md

 _Please note that once a custom `renderer` is defined, the [`children`](#children) prop will be ignored._

 ### `now`
-If the current datetime (determined via `Date.now`) is not the right thing to compare with for you, a custom function which returns a similar value could be provided as an alternative.
+If the current datetime (determined via a reference to `Date.now`) is not the right thing to compare with for you, a reference to a custom function which returns a similar dynamic value could be provided as an alternative.

 ### `onTick`
 `onTick` is one of two supported callbacks.
 It gets called every time a new period is started, based on what the [`intervalDelay`](#intervaldelay)'s value is.
 It only gets triggered when the countdown's [`controlled`](#controlled) prop is set to `false`, meaning that the countdown has full control over its interval.